 Baron chuckled lightly at his visitor’s request, but gave a short nod nonetheless.
 “Of course.”
 He paused a moment, before giving a soft smile.
 “You’ve found yourself in the Cat Bureau,” he started, “a place that exists to help those in need.”
 He took a moment to lightly plop his white top hat back on his head.
 “It’s also a haven for creations—like me and Toto up there.” he said, gesturing to the stone raven.

-e-aster-ventus-and-bunnymund asked: (Might as well introduce these guys) "H-Hello there sir" a small Pooka cub asked the Baron looking up at him.
+e-aster-ventus-and-bunnymund said: (Might as well introduce these guys) "H-Hello there sir" a small Pooka cub asked the Baron looking up at him.

 The Baron looked up from the newspaper he had been reading.
 He was surprised to see anyone here, honestly, he hadn’t heard anyone enter the plaza… He stood from the chair in which he was seated and straightened his vest and suit jacket before smiling at the youth.